• Skip to main content

 Metric – US Customary

-• 400 grams dried pasta spaghetti or linguine, or other pasta of choice
+• 400 grams linguine – dried.
+Or fettuccine or other pasta of choice.

 • ⅓ cup fresh parsley chopped